Suggested links

 • Monopolizing conversations

-How Attention Deficit Hyperactivity Disorder Develops
+Development of Attention Deficit Hyperactivity Disorder

 Contrary to popular myths, video games, sugar consumption, or certain parenting styles are not causes of ADHD.
 Although the exact cause of this neurodevelopmental disorder remains unknown, research in adolescent psychiatry points to genetics and certain environmental factors.
-In cases where it’s not passed through families, brain injuries and birth complications have been identified as the cause.

 Studies have shown actual anatomical differences in the brains of adolescents and adults with ADHD.
 Brain scans show patients have reduced grey and white brain matter volume and demonstrate different brain region activation during certain tasks.

-ADHD Risk Factors
+Risk Factors

 According to Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD), if a parent has ADHD, a child has more than a 50% chance of having it.
 If an older sibling has it, a child has more than a 30% chance.